tpudlik/hyp1f1/README.md

 Reference values for the confluent hypergeometric function.

-## Usage
+## Usage ##

 To compute the reference values, run

     python compute_reference.py

+To change the locations at which reference values will be computed, edit `config.py`.
 To create plots of function accuracy, run

     python make_accuracy_plots.py hyp1f1